LRydin/Power-Grid-Frequency/project.md

 We preprocess the data and make it available, formatted for scientific purposes.

 ### Collaboration
 Data should be open.
 Science should be transparent.
 We accept contributions from all parties, private or personal, if those naturally have the same interest at heart: sharing the data openly.
 We review the data ourselves and, if needed, process it using our scripts, to ensure a uniform structure oriented for research usage.
-This means the data is saved in `.csv` files, which can be read in any platform, and is compressed in `.zip` format to considerably reduce overhead and making easy to download.
+This means the data are saved in `.csv` files, which can be read in any platform, and is compressed in `.zip` format to considerably reduce overhead and making easy to download.
 If you wish to contribute, open an issue on the GitHub repository [Power-Grid-Frequency](https://github.com/LRydin/Power-Grid-Frequency/issues) and we will add the data, convert it into the desired format, report on the relevant information, and upload it to the repository.

 ## The project